dstN/tmScrape/README.md

 # usage
 Just clone/download the repository and open index.html in your browser.

-Wait until "Scarping done!" appears and click on "Copy to clipboard"
+Wait until "Scraping done!" appears and click on "Copy to clipboard"

 It takes a moment until it copies everything.
 If it's done copying you get an alert.